 Greg Amsinger is a studio host appearing across MLB Network's programming, including MLB Tonight, MLB Network's Emmy Award-winning flagship studio show.
-Amsinger also hosts MLB Network's exclusive telecast of the MLB Draft as well as its special event coverage of the All-Star Game and World Series.
+Amsinger also hosts MLB Network's Spring Training Series 30 Clubs in 30 Days, its exclusive telecast of the MLB Draft as well as its special event coverage of the All-Star Game and World Series.

 Prior to joining MLB Network in 2009, Amsinger worked at CBS Sports Network, where he served as the primary host for their college sports coverage, including Inside College Football and NCAA Basketball.
 Amsinger also hosted the Tour de France and the World Series of Video Games while at CBS.
 Amsinger joined CBS' College Sports Television (CSTV) in 2003 as its first on-air host and maintained an interactive blog on the CSTV/CBS College Sports website.

 Prior to joining CSTV, Amsinger was the sports director at WTHI-TV in Terre Haute, Ind.
 Before graduating from Lindenwood University in St. Charles, Mo., Amsinger served as network radio producer for the St. Louis Cardinals and the team's flagship radio station, KMOX-AM.

 Scott Braun is a host and reporter appearing across MLB Network's programming, including the Emmy Award-winning flagship studio show MLB Tonight as well as MLB Now, The Rundown, High Heat, Quick Pitch, Plays of the Week and MLB Network Strike Zone.
 In addition to his studio work, Braun is a play-by-play announcer for MLB Network game telecasts.
 Braun joined MLB Network in 2012.